 Do you know where your supplements are made?
 Some are made overseas in facilities that don’t adhere to US standards.
 That’s why it’s really important to understand where your supplements come from and how they’re made.

 Balance ONE CandAssist is made in the state of Oregon in a GMP-certified facility that complies with all the latest standards.
-And all of the ingredients are rigorously tested before use.
+All of the ingredients are rigorously tested before use.

 Why doesn’t CandAssist contain probiotic bacteria?